-The course is tailored towards clinical professionals working as medical doctors, or other health professionals including physiotherapists and podiatrists.
-It will provide the knowledge, critical awareness and transferable skills for physicians and allied health professionals aspiring to engage in the field of Sports Medicine.
-The primary focus will be to develop practitioners who understand the importance of evidence based and specialist reflective practice, who will enhance the health care of people who are involved in sport and exercise within the UK and Ireland and beyond.
+The course is tailored towards health professionals (i.e. medical doctors, physiotherapists and podiatrists).
+It will provide the knowledge, critical awareness and transferable skills for physicians and allied health professionals aspiring to engage in the field of Sports and Exercise Medicine.
+The primary focus will be to develop practitioners who understand the importance of evidence-based and specialist reflective practice, who will enhance the health care of people who are involved in sport and exercise within the UK and Ireland and beyond.

 Many members of the teaching staff hold a PGCE, PGCHEP, PGCHET, PGCUT or other teaching qualifications and are members of the Higher Education Academy.
 Teaching staff have considerable research and practical experience that informs their teaching.
 In addition, many staff are qualified members of health-related professional bodies such as the British Association of Sport and Exercise Sciences (BASES) and the American College of Sports Medicine (ACSM).